Luvenya/student-performance-prediction-system/README.md

 The **Student Performance Prediction System** is a machine learning-based system designed to predict student academic performance and identify students who may be at academic risk.

-The system uses student academic data to classify students into different risk levels and provides AI-generated intervention recommendations to support timely academic assistance.
+The system uses student academic data to classify students into **Low, Medium, or High academic risk** levels and provides AI-generated intervention recommendations to support timely academic assistance.

 ---